snippets3d/snippets-docs/README.md

 Once the changes have been made, to deploy to production on github pages run:
 `make deploy`

+If you run into github issues   `subprocess.CalledProcessError: Command '['git', 'push', 'origin', 'gh-pages', '--force']' returned non-zero exit status 128.`
+Then install gh with `sudo apt install gh` then run `gh auth login` and login with SSH. maybe https will work too.

 ## 📄 License

 This documentation is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more details.